awsdocs/aws-storagegateway-user-guide/doc_source/hardware-appliance-issues.md

 ## You Can't Find the Hardware Appliance Serial Number<a name="appliance_serial_number"></a>

-To find the serial number of the Hardware Appliance, go to the **Hardware** page in the AWS Storage Gateway console, as shown following\.
+To find the serial number of the hardware appliance, go to the **Hardware** page in the AWS Storage Gateway console, as shown following\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/ApplianceSerialNumber.png)